IX SS Mountain Corps: History

 The corps was raised on 21 June 1944 in Bácsalmás, Hungary as a command formation for the 13th Waffen Mountain Division of the SS "Handschar" (1st Croatian) and the 23rd Waffen Mountain Division of the SS "Kama" (2nd Croatian) under the command of SS-Gruppenführer Karl-Gustav Sauberzweig.
 The 13th SS Division was not initially transferred to the corps, being involved in fighting against the Yugoslav Partisans in the Independent State of Croatia.
 In August, due to high rates of desertion from the 13th SS Division, Sauberzweig proposed to disarm the Bosnians in both the 13th and 23rd SS Divisions, but Heinrich Himmler instead opted to transport the 2,000 Bosnians of the 23rd SS Division from Hungary to Bosnia and reorganise the remaining troops of both divisions there, with key support units from the 13th SS Division centralised under the IX SS Mountain Corps, which would also move to Bosnia from Hungary.

 By September 1944, the Red Army had advanced to the border of Hungary, which placed the corps training area close to the front lines.
 Kama was not ready for combat and was disbanded; its volunteers went to strengthen the Handschar and the 31st SS Volunteer Grenadier Division.
 In mid-September, the corps was strengthened by several combat divisions, including the Handschar and went into action against the Yugoslav Partisans.

-In October, the corps was moved to the frontline in Hungary, where it took command of four combat divisions, the 13th Panzer Division, the 60th Panzergrenadier Division "Feldherrnhalle", the 8th SS Cavalry Division "Florian Geyer", and the 22nd SS Volunteer Cavalry Division "Maria Theresa".
+In October, the corps was moved to the frontline in Hungary, where it took command of four combat divisions, the 13th Panzer Division, the 60th Panzergrenadier Division "Feldherrnhalle", the 8th SS Cavalry Division "Florian Geyer", and the 22nd SS Volunteer Cavalry Division.
 All these divisions had been involved in the recent heavy fighting around Debrecen.
 Between them, the divisions barely had 60 tanks.